-Lay the sheet into the adhesive after the appropriate waiting time and roll afterwards with a 68kg roller, rolling in all directions to ensure a firm bond.
-It is important to only spread sufficient adhesive that can be covered within the open time of the adhesive.
+Lay the sheet into the adhesive after the appropriate waiting time and rub the sheet with a rubbing board or glider from the centre outwards to remove any trapped air between the sheet and the adhesive.
+Roll with a 68kg roller, rolling in all directions to ensure a firm bond.